 Remember that any time you redeem miles on a British Airways’ long-haul flight, there are some hefty taxes and fuel surcharges.
 That’s why booking a flight on Qatar Airways is a better bet (plus the service and products are light years better).
 You may end up paying more in taxes on an award ticket involving British Airways than the cost of a revenue ticket.

 Friends don’t let friends book British Airways’ long-haul awards.
 Remember that!

 If you are having trouble looking for award seats, why not try a service like Expert Flyer or Award Ex that can help do the heavy lifting for you.
 Both offer free trials if you don’t want to pay for the full service.
 AA.com shows more partners now than before.
 However, it does not always do a good job of reviewing every potential connecting city option.

-If you’re short on American miles, there are some great signup bonuses for personal Citi AAdvantage cards as well as for their business credit cards.
-For instance, this offer for 60,000 miles after spending $3,000 within the first three months of having the card can get you in the air soon.
+If you’re short on American miles, there are some great signup bonuses for Citi credit cards.
+For instance, this Citi® / AAdvantage® Executive World Elite™ Mastercard® offers for 50,000 miles after spending $5,000 within the first three months of having the card can get you in the air soon.